platofan23/platofan23/README.md

 ## :sassy_man:  About me
-- :school: Former Cooperate Computer Science at `DHBW Kalrsruhe` and now Junior Developer at `Fraport AG`
+- :school: Former Cooperate Computer Science at `DHBW Karlsruhe` and now Junior Developer at `Fraport AG`
 - :technologist: Always open for `old` and `new` technologies.
 - :computer: I love working with `Linux`, `Smarthome` and writing my own `little useful programs`.
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :student: Done with my Bachelor of Sciene: `Computer Science` and currently as `Junior Developer`.
 - :thinking: I'm currently `not` open for a new job
 - :nerd_face: Used to PRINCE2, Agile Working with SCRUM, Kanban etc